Tell me and I'll forget. Show me and I may remember.

 words in context, along with Greek and Latin roots, builds the vocabulary necessary for success in upper-level courses.
 Our basic guide for integrating reading, composition, and grammar skills continues to be Laying the Foundation, a series of integrated objectives.
 All teachers have attended seminars given by College Board representatives.

 Our high school English program begins the journey to linguistic excellence encouraged by AP guidelines.
-Pre-AP 9 and 10 have daily drill in advanced vocabulary, as well as emphasis on the manipulation of phrases, clauses, and other stylistic techniques.
+Preparatory 9 and 10 have daily drill in advanced vocabulary, as well as emphasis on the manipulation of phrases, clauses, and other stylistic techniques.
 Literary research papers combine primary and secondary sources with embedded quotations and citations.
 Teachers present a wide range of World Literature, both classical and modern.
 Continued use of Laying the Foundations, integrates the linguistic and literary elements smoothly.
 AP English 3 offers students not only an overview of significant American literary works, but also emphasizes the study of the art of rhetoric.

 To that end, students will be working towards an understanding of how to analyze and craft well-

 developed, well-supported and persuasive arguments in their own writing.
 Writing assignments and

 projects will be varied and will enable students to develop proficiency in the narrative, expository,

 argumentative, and persuasive modes.
 Reading will include essays, novels, short stories, poetry, and